scimma/hop-client/doc/user/stream.rst

 * :code:`auth`: A `bool` or :code:`auth.Auth` instance to provide authentication
 * :code:`start_at`: The message offset to start at, by passing in an :code:`io.StartPosition`
-* :code:`persist`: Whether to keep a long-live connection to the client beyond EOS
+* :code:`until_eos`: Whether to stop processing messages after an EOS is received

 One doesn't have to use the context manager protocol (:code:`with` block) to open up a stream as long as the stream is explicitly closed afterwards: